junkdog/sift/README.md

 The resulting system model is composed of entities that describe the system's structure and behavior.

+## Use Cases
+- **Refactoring**: Simplify refactoring by identifying dependencies and isolating components.
+- **Onboarding**: Help new team members understand the system's architecture quickly.
+- **Impact Analysis**: Use the `--diff` option to analyze the impact of new features or changes.
+- **Documentation**: Generate graphical or textual representations of your system for documentation purposes.
+- **Microservice Analysis**: Quickly understand interactions in a microservices environment.
+-
 ## Features
 - CLI tool for building, querying, and [comparing][diff] system models from parsed .class files.
 - Declarative DSL for writing user-defined templates, optionally extending or combining existing templates.